-There is a risk that ongoing delays to the implementation of the proposed new Group Structure and Senior Leadership Team will adversely impact on Strategic Investment Board Ltd's performance.
-The organisation continues to work with TEO and DoF to seek their agreement to these changes.
+There is a risk that ongoing delays to the implementation of a new Structure and Senior Leadership Team will adversely impact on Strategic Investment Board Ltd's performance.
+The organisation continues to work with TEO and DoF to identify an appropriate way forward.

 Strategic Investment Board Ltd's ability to deliver construction projects and other physical infrastructure will be determined by the availability of capital and the priorities of the Executive.
+These are likely to be affected by the rising rate of inflation and the war in Ukraine.

-The demand for Strategic Investment Board Ltd's strategic advice and its ability to pursue social infrastructure programmes may be affected by the availability of partner funding, the priorities of the Executive and the measures necessary to control the spread of the virus.
+The demand for Strategic Investment Board Ltd's strategic advice and its ability to pursue social infrastructure programmes may be affected by the availability of partner funding and the changing priorities of the Executive.